Skip to main content

 The TradingState enum has three variants:

-• HALTED: The system will not process further order commands until the state changes
+• HALTED: Does not process further order commands until state changes.

-• REDUCING: The system will only process cancels or commands that reduce open positions
+• REDUCING: Only processes cancels or commands that reduce open positions.

 info